alexholehouse/unpack/README.md

 You could just run
     ./install
-and have done.
-May need to give install execution permission - if you get a `bash: ./install: Permission denied` error or something similar then  go ahead and do
-    chmod +x install
-and retry running it.

 What this does is it copies unpack in a runnable format into your /usr/bin directory.
 If an "unpack" file already exists you'll be asked if you want to overwrite it.
 The /usr/bin directory is where your shell will typically look for executable files.
+If this doesn't work (i.e. you get a `command not found: unpack` error then you may need to check your `$PATH` variable, which is discussed below).

 ### 2) Custom folder
 Alternatively, if you're like me you might have a folder somewhere where you keep all your custom